AikidoSec/firewall-python/README.md

 ![Aikido Firewall for Python 3](https://aikido-production-staticfiles-public.s3.eu-west-1.amazonaws.com/banner-pypi.svg)

-# Aikido Firewall for Python 3
+# Zen, in-app firewall for Python 3  | by Aikido

+Zen, your in-app firewall for peace of mind– at runtime.

-Aikido Firewall is an embedded Web Application Firewall that autonomously protects your Python apps against common and critical attacks.
+Zen is an embedded Web Application Firewall that autonomously protects your Python apps against common and critical attacks.

-It protects your Python apps by preventing user input containing dangerous strings, which allow SQL injections.
-It runs on the same server as your python app for simple [installation](#installation) and zero maintenance.
+Zen protects your Python apps by preventing user input containing dangerous strings, which allow SQL injections.
+It runs on the same server as your Python app for simple [installation](https://pypi.org/project/aikido_firewall/#installation) and zero maintenance.

 ## Features

-Firewall autonomously protects your Python applications against:
+Zen will autonomously protect your Python applications from the inside against:

 * 🛡️ [NoSQL injection attacks](https://www.aikido.dev/blog/web-application-security-vulnerabilities)
 * 🛡️ [SQL injection attacks]([https://www.aikido.dev/blog/web-application-security-vulnerabilities](https://owasp.org/www-community/attacks/SQL_Injection))